Mustafa Aydın: Affiliations and memberships

 He is an elected member of European Academy of Sciences and Art; elected member of the Senate of the Euro-Mediterranean University; member of the Governing Council of the World Council for Middle Eastern Studies (WOCMES), OECD International Management of Higher Education Program, European Leadership Network, Global Relations Forum, and International Studies Association.

 Editing and writing

-He is the owner and editor-in-chief of the Journal of International Relations (Uluslararası İlişkiler in Turkish), and writes weekly columns for the Hürriyet Daily News.
+He is the owner and editor-in-chief of the Journal of International Relations (Turkish: Uluslararası İlişkiler), and writes weekly columns for the Hürriyet Daily News.

-Works
+Selected publications

-Prof. Aydın's areas of interest are International Politics, Foreign Policy Analysis, security issues related to Central Asia, Caucasus, the Black Sea and the Middle East, as well as Turkish foreign and security policies.
+Aydın's areas of interest are International Politics, Foreign Policy Analysis, security issues related to Central Asia, Caucasus, the Black Sea and the Middle East, as well as Turkish foreign and security policies.
 Some of his works includes: